 “The day after Thanksgiving is…”Boondoggle Day”

-So right about now, you are probably asking, “What the hell is “Boondoggle Day”?
+So right about now, you are probably asking, “What the hell is a “Boondoggle Day”?
 Well a “Boondoggle” according to Wikipedia, is a project that is a complete waste of time and money.
 But that’s the internet definition.

-Inevitably the day would end up featuring some meat sacrificed to the gods of Smoke, some back country road adventure and perhaps a few “barley sodas” while mulling over a rusted hunk of metal found along the way.
-In a nutshell Boondoggle is our antithesis to “Black Friday”.
-Some people might say its just a day to goof off.
+Inevitably the day would feature some meat sacrificed to the gods of Smoke, an adventure down some back country road and perhaps a few “barley sodas” shared while we mulled over a rusted hunk of vintage tin found along the way.
+Boondoggle eventually came to be our antithesis to “Black Friday”.
+Some people might say its just a goof off day.
 I am sure other people have their “day after Thanksgiving” rituals.
 This is ours.
-“Boondoggle Day” was never a plan, it was something that just came to be.
+“Boondoggle Day” never been a plan, it is something that just occurs.

 We have meandered through the smallest of towns, ones that most people willingly pass by on the highway, knowing that some of the oddest treasures are often found in the back alleys of these places.
-All the time we are driving, Woody will be yelling “Slow your ass down”, because going over 20 Mph will likely mean missing a view of that piece of vintage iron stuck in behind some farmer’s barn.
+All the time we are driving, Woody will be yelling “Slow your ass down”, since going over 20 Mph likely means you’ll miss spying that piece of vintage iron stuck in behind some farmer’s barn.

 If it is abandoned and has rusting vehicles around it, we are sure to take a moment to stop and look.
 We have brought back trophies over the years as well…old bottles, pitch forks, rocks, you name it.
 We have found many an interesting piece of vintage iron too.

 Boondoggle Day is one of those types of things that every person needs to have in their life.
 We often don’t have the time to enjoy company, time to observe the world around us, a time to just be ourselves.
 We might all be little better off if we scheduled a “Boondoggle Day” for ourselves